Staying Active To Beat Back Pain - The Importance Of NOT Being Idle

 In fact, that's probably the worst thing you could try to do!

-These include reduced pain levels, increased mobility and range of motion, plus improvements to your mood and overall well-being.
+These include less pain, better movement and range of motion, plus improvements to your mood and overall well-being.

-It can also lead to an increased risk of developing severe health problems, such as high blood pressure, cardiovascular disease, type 2 diabetes, and breast and colon cancers (2).
+It can also lead to an increased risk of developing severe health problems, such as high blood pressure, cardiovascular disease, type 2 diabetes, and breast and colon cancers.

-And when it comes to exercises that will help your back pain, you need to focus on the following areas:
+And when it comes to which activities will help your back pain you need to focus on the following areas:

 - Exercises that strengthen, stretch and lengthen the muscles that support your lower back, such as your hips, glutes, hamstrings, abs and deep-lying core muscles.